-2004 Incentive Compensation Plan - In 2004, the Company adopted and the shareholders approved the Winnebago Industries, Inc. 2004 Incentive Compensation Plan (such plan, as amended, the "2004 Plan") to reward key employees and Non-employee Directors by providing for certain cash benefits and additional means for those individuals to acquire common stock of the Company.
+2004 Incentive Compensation Plan - The 2004 Plan was adopted to reward key employees and Non-employee Directors by providing for certain cash benefits and additional means for those individuals to acquire Common Stock of the Company.
 The Company's objective in the 2004 Plan is to further the interests of the Company and its shareholders by providing incentives to key employees and Non-employee Directors who contribute materially to the success and profitability of the Company.
 The Company additionally believes that the 2004 Plan serves to attract and retain certain key employees and Non-employee Directors.

 The 2004 Plan provides that employees and Non-employee Directors may receive certain "Stock Awards," "Performance Awards," and "Stock Options," each as defined under the 2004 Plan.
-Terms, conditions and limitations applicable to any awards granted under the 2004 Plan are determined by the Committee at the discretion of the Board of Directors.
+Terms, conditions and limitations applicable to any awards granted under the 2004 Plan are recommended by the Committee to the Board of Directors.

 Restricted Stock.
 The Company utilizes restricted stock awards to complement stock options and other 2004 Plan awards as a basis for long-term equity incentive compensation.
 The Committee recognizes that competitive market practices have placed an increasing use of restricted stock awards as a part of total executive compensation strategy.
-The Company's stock awards are intended to retain and motivate officers or employees, including Named Executive Officers to seek to improve long-term stock market performance and to enhance shareholder value by placing a portion of their compensation at risk and directly tied to Company stock price appreciation.
-While the Committee believes that stock options and restricted stock grants both continue to serve as critical elements of long-term compensation plan design, in fiscal 2007, the Committee recognized that competitive market practices were shifting and that restricted stock awards were becoming a more prevalent means of long-term compensation.
+The Company's stock awards are intended to retain and motivate officers or employees, including Named Executive Officers, to seek to improve long-term stock market performance and to enhance shareholder value by placing a portion of their compensation at risk and directly tied to Company stock price appreciation.
+While the Committee believes that stock options and restricted stock grants both continue to serve as critical elements of long-term compensation plan design, in Fiscal 2008, the Committee recognized that competitive market practices were shifting and that restricted stock awards were becoming a more prevalent means of long-term compensation.
 The restricted stock awards provide for an effective recruitment and retention tool, inspire increased motivation by providing ownership, maintain motivation because of intrinsic value even during periods of stock price fluctuations, and further align the interests of management and the shareholders.

-The Company, from time to time, makes restricted stock awards to Named Executive Officers pursuant to the 2004 Plan.
-In October 2005, the Committee recommended, and the Board approved, an amendment to the 2004 Plan to reduce the minimum restriction period from three years to one year for non-performance based stock awards.
-The Committee believed that one year was the most appropriate vesting period to effectively motivate executives and key personnel participants.
-The Company granted time based, non-performance restricted stock awards at the Board and Committees meetings in October 2006 to the Named Executive Officers as follows:
+The Company from time to time makes restricted stock awards to Named Executive Officers pursuant to the 2004 Plan.
+In October 2006, the Committee recommended, and the Board approved, an amendment to the 2004 Plan to reduce the minimum restriction period for non-performance based stock awards.
+The Committee believed that one year was the most appropriate minimum restriction period to effectively motivate executives and key personnel participants.
+The Company granted time based, non-performance restricted stock awards at the Board and Committee meetings in October 2007 to the Named Executive Officers as follows: